 - 1.3.1 This Overarching National Policy Statement for Energy (EN-1) is part of a suite of NPSs issued by the Secretary of State for Energy Security and Net Zero.
-It sets out the government's policy for delivery of major energy infrastructure. - 1.3.2 A further five technology specific NPSs for the energy sector cover: - natural gas electricity generation (EN-2) - renewable electricity generation (both onshore and offshore) (EN-3) - gas supply infrastructure and gas and oil pipelines (EN-4) - the electricity transmission and distribution network (EN-5) - and nuclear electricity generation (EN-6) - 1.3.3 Further technology specific NPS may be designated and added to the suite if it becomes appropriate to do so.
-These should be read in conjunction with this NPS where they are relevant to an application.
+It sets out the government's policy for delivery of major energy infrastructure. - 1.3.2 A further five technology specific NPSs for the energy sector cover: - natural gas electricity generation (EN-2)

-6 Welsh Ministers are responsible for marine licences for operations carried out in both inshore and offshore Welsh waters, under the Marine and Coastal Access Act (2009).
+&lt;sup>6 Welsh Ministers are responsible for marine licences for operations carried out in both inshore and offshore Welsh waters, under the Marine and Coastal Access Act (2009).
 With the exception of the enforcement function this power has been delegated to Natural Resources Wales.
 Welsh Ministers are also responsible for determining applications under section 36 and section 36A of the Electricity Act 1989 where they relate to a generating station that does not exceed the capacity threshold set out in the Planning Act 2008